JessicaGreben/wwc-blockchain-cryptocurrency/README.md

 ## Setup

-The following exercise assumes you have a text editor installed and are able to write code in a language of your choice, but the solutions are written in Python.
+The following exercise assumes you have a text editor installed and are able to write code in a language of your choice, but the solutions are written in Python and you can reference this [blog on creating a Blockchain](https://medium.com/@lhartikk/a-blockchain-in-200-lines-of-code-963cc1cc0e54) with a similar exercise that has solutions written in JavaScript..
 Feel free to pair with others while working through this exercises.

 ### Step 1 - What is a Block in a Blockchain?